Swasidhant/DirectSelect/README.md

 - Swift 4.0

 ## Installation
-Just add the DirectSelect Directory to your project
+Just add the DirectSelect directory to your project

 ## Usage
 **1** Create an instance of DSInitialView from the `createInstance` method.
 Comply the intended delegate to `DSInitialViewDelegate`, which updates which option the user selected.